tommaitland/google-tag-manager-mcp/README.md

-# MCP Google Tag Manager API Server
+# MCP Server for Google Tag Manager

 This is a MCP server that provides an interface to the Google Tag Manager API.